 This section provides the pin assignments for the SMBus interface signals.
 The AC/DC specifications are defined in the SMBus 2.0 specification.
-An example connection diagram is shown in Figure 83.
+The SMBus interface is pinned out on the Primary and Secondary Connectors.
+For SFF and LFF OCP NIC 3.0 card implementations, FRU and MCTP over SMBus transactions shall use the Primary Connector only.
+SMBus on the Secondary Connector may be a separate bus and is reserved for a future use case.
+An example connection diagram is shown in Figure 84.

-Table 24: Pin Descriptions - SMBus
+Table 25: Pin Descriptions - SMBus